Mantas9/floor_tracker/process.md

 1. User inputs a command and argument/arguments.
 2. Main module parses arguments and options.
-3. `main` module calls `solana` module, which makes a request to MagicEden's dev API and returns the fetched data in JSON form.
+3. `main` module calls `datafetcher` module, which makes a request to MagicEden's dev API and returns the fetched data in JSON form.
 4. `main` module calls the ``formatter` module to format gotten data into a specified interface
 5. `main` module displays data nicely in terminal